LemmyNet/lemmy-ansible/README.md

 `cp examples/config.hjson inventory/host_vars/<your-domain>/config.hjson`

-Edit that file to change a few passwords, and change the config to your liking.
+Edit that file and change the config to your liking.

 Copy the sample inventory hosts file: